DBilardello/GitHub_portfolio/README.md

-# Data Analyst Projects
+# Dario Bilardello – Data & Geoscience Portfolio

-This repository contains selected projects completed as part of the Udacity Data Analyst Nanodegree (2025).
-Each project involved defining an original problem, identifying and sourcing appropriate datasets, and applying rigorous data wrangling and analysis techniques to address real-world questions.
-Projects were required to demonstrate issues with data quality and structure, and include strategies for cleaning, reshaping, and validating data.
+ Welcome to my GitHub portfolio.
+This space highlights select projects at the intersection of data analytics, environmental science, and geophysics.
+Projects here reflect a transition from a research-intensive background in Earth sciences to applied work in data science, with a focus on reproducible workflows, Python-based analysis, and real-world energy applications.

-## Projects
+## Contents

+### Data_Analyst_Projects/
+Projects developed as part of the Udacity Data Analyst Nanodegree (2025), focusing on exploratory data analysis, wrangling, visualization, and introductory machine learning.

-- **Udacity_Adv_Data_Wrangling**
+- **Udacity_Advanced_Data_Wrangling**
-  Cleaned and analyzed renewable energy production and consumption data across U.S. states.
-Included clustering analysis and supervised regression to identify regional patterns in energy resilience.
+  Explores renewable energy production and consumption trends across U.S. states.
+Includes a supervised regression model and clustering to identify regional energy resilience patterns.
+  *Skills:* pandas, scikit-learn, matplotlib, data cleaning, ML modeling

 - **Udacity_Data_Visualization**
-  Developed geospatial visualizations of solar augmentation potential for fossil fuel power plants across 22 U.S. states, using data from NREL and EPRI.
-Focused on identifying high-impact sites based on augmentation potential and fossil fuel type.
+  Investigates the solar augmentation potential of fossil power plants across 22 U.S. states.
+Geospatial analysis and custom visualizations highlight technology-specific and regional trends.

-Each project folder contains the original Jupyter Notebook(s), data files (where license permits), and a summary of key findings.
+  *Skills:* pandas, matplotlib, seaborn, GeoPandas, data storytelling

+## About Me
+I bring 15+ years of scientific research experience, now focused on applying data science skills to environmental, energy, and public sector challenges.
+My work emphasizes clarity, collaboration, and robust analytics.

+Thanks for stopping by.